mrvrbabu/terraform/README.md

 $ mkdir learn-terraform-aws-instance
 $ cd learn-terraform-aws-instance
 $ touch example.tf
 $ terraform fmt                             # Format syntax errors
 $ terraform validate                        # Fix dependency files such as templates, keys, etc
 $ terraform init                            # Initialize terraform.
 $ terraform state list                      # Terraform has a built in command called terraform state for advanced state management.
+$ terraform plan -out vpc-creation.txt      # Execute plan
+$ terraform apply  vpc-creation.txt         # Create infrastructure from txt file
 $ terraform apply                           # Create infrastructure
 $ terraform show                            # When you applied your configuration, Terraform wrote data into a file called terraform.tfstate.
 This file now contains the IDs and properties of the resources Terraform created so that it can manage or destroy those resources going forward.
-$ terraform stage list  #
+$ terraform stage list

 $ terraform destroy                         # To destroy the infra
+$ terraform destroy --auto-approve          # autoappove to destroy the infra

 $ Run "sudo nohup python /tmp/app.py > log.txt 2>&1 & " to start the flask server and can be access on public ip and port 8080

 Courtesy